 Dar ke aage jeet hai; not just a 7 Up advertisement.
 Even Gabbar Singh said in Sholay.
 Jo dar gaya, so mar gaya.
 Trust Gabbar, let India play and cheer it for once.

 Disclaimer: I have deliberately kept the word ‘Modi’ out of the write-up above; to underline that saying anything in support of government is not being saffronised.
-May I say, I hate RSS (just to qualify, lest one label me).
+May I say, I have no love for RSS (just to qualify, lest one label me).
 Also, the issue is larger than Modi, the sarkar is not made of one person; Susma Swaraj’s silent diplomacy needs credit; and India’s survival as a proud nation is at stake.
 Read this after putting off the Modi blinkers; I dont have them on.
 But even God gave the devil his due.